-As the incidence of stones in the pediatric population increased, it became clear that a collaborative effort to treatment was needed.
+As the incidence of stones in the pediatric population increased, it became clear that a collaborative effort for treatment was needed.
 Our clinic involves pediatric urologists who specialize in the evaluation, diagnosis and treatment of stones.
-Since prevention is also a key part of our treatment plan, we rely on experts in nephrology to perform an extensive series of blood and urine analysis that help determine the cause of stones and stop them from reoccurring.
+Since prevention is also a key part of our treatment plan, our program includes experts in nephrology to perform an extensive series of blood and urine analysis that help determine the cause of stones and stop them from reccurring by implementing specific regimens.

 This collective approach ensures that we provide the most comprehensive and coordinated care to each child we treat.

-Our mission is to provide exceptional evaluation and treatment of kidney stones and activity reduce the rate of their reoccurrence.
-Another important goal of ours is reducing the effects of radiation exposure these children experience during the evaluation and treatment process.
+Our mission is to provide exceptional evaluation and treatment of kidney stones and reduce the rate of their reoccurrence.
+Another important goal is reducing the effects of radiation exposure these children experience during the evaluation and treatment process.

 One way we do this is by using ultrasound for diagnosis, rather than traditional a computed tomography (CT) scan that involves radiation.
 Our center also has an active protocol in place to monitor and minimize the amount of fluoroscopy time that children receive in the operating room.
 Fluoroscopy is a special technique that produces real-time images from inside a child’s body.
 However, since fluoroscopy uses x-ray technology, it also involves exposure to radiation.